aarushi-vermaa/command_line_TicTacToe/README.md

 ### Game Over

-Once the game has a winner or there is a draw, the prompt will display the outcome of the game.
+Once the game has a winner or there is a tie, the prompt will display the outcome of the game.
 From here the user can choose to either quit the game or start a new game by answering the prompt `Do you want to play again?
 (Answer Y/N)`